 "You have to save to get through these months but then you have things like this happen and you can't even meet your needs you know and then your power goes out and you lose all your food.
 It's just it's it's a rough time," Sharpe said.

-In light of this disruption to income flow for such workers as Baranski and Sharpe, the Gulf Coast Community Foundation has stepped in to offer grants.
+In light of this disruption to income flow for workers like Baranski and Sharpe, the Gulf Coast Community Foundation, in partnership with the Houston-based Southern Smoke Foundation, has stepped in to offer grants.

 "After the impact of Hurricane Helene, we saw an acute need for the restaurant workers who were affected on our barrier islands, and we wanted to get cash in the hands of those who needed it the most until federal and state would become available to them," Phillip Lanham, President/CEO, GulfCoast Community Foundation said.

-The organization is providing $1,000 to individuals and $1,200 to families.
-This grant covers folks in the farming industry, those in the hospitality, food and beverage industry such as waiters, bartenders, grocery workers and delivery drivers.
+The organization is providing $1,000 to individuals and $1,200 to families which would be distributed by The Southern Smoke Foundation.
+This grant covers folks in the farming industry, hospitality, food, and beverage industry such as waiters, bartenders, grocery workers, and delivery drivers if eligible.

 "As a former bartender in my college days, I know how much these individuals depend on cash tips, and without the restaurant being open, they're being directly affected immediately," Lanham said.